-The software is all homebrew stuff, written in-house using Perl's Plack toolkit and back-ended by MariaDB, all running on fourteen FreeBSD boxes and two Ubuntu boxes.
+The software is all homebrew stuff, written in-house using Perl's Plack toolkit and back-ended by MariaDB, all running on about a dozen FreeBSD cloud instances.
 It was cobbled together as a quick hack, which then evolved over the years into an even bigger hack.
 There are other systems out there with more/better stuff, but, hey, we like being unique.
 Or we can't afford to rewrite it all.
 Pick one. :)

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 Yes, since World IPv6 Day on June 6, 2011.

 Some resources, such as some images, may be IPv4 as of mid 2019, due to limitations with DigitalOcean's CDN.
 Hopefully they fix that soon.